TriBITSPub/TriBITS/README.rst

 TriBITS: Tribal Build, Integrate, and Test System
 =================================================

-The Tribal Build, Integrate, and Test System (TriBITS) is a framework designed to handle large software development projects involving multiple independent development teams and multiple source repositories which is built on top of the open-source CMake set of tools.
-TriBITS also defines a complete software development, testing, and deployment system supporting processes consistent with modern agile software development best practices.
+The Tribal Build, Integrate, and Test System (TriBITS) provides a set of tools and approaches designed to better handle large software development projects involving multiple independent development teams and multiple source repositories which are built on top of the open-source CMake set of tools.

+TriBITS provides the following core feature sets:

+* Package Architecture and Dependency Handling
+* Package CMake targets and export files
+* Uniform handling of external packages
+* Large-scale test suite management

 Documentation
 =============